Education in Iran: Women in education

-In September 2012, women made up more than 60% of all universities' student body in Iran.
+In September 2015, women comprised more than 70% of all universities' student body in Iran.
 This high level of achievement and involvement in high education is a recent development of the past decades.
 The right to a respectable education has been a major demand of the Iranian women's movement starting in the early twentieth century.

-Before the 1979 revolution a limited number of women went to male-dominated schools and most traditional families did not send their girls to school because the teachers were men or the school was not Islamic.
+Before the 1979 revolution a limited number of women went to male-dominated schools.
+Most traditional families did not send their girls to school because the teachers were men or the school was not Islamic.
 During the 1990s, women's enrollment in educational institutions began to increase.
 The establishment and the expansion of private universities Daneshgah-e-azad-e Islami also contributed to the increasing enrollment for both women and men.
-Under the presidency of Rafsanjani and the High council of cultural Revolution, the Women's social and cultural council was set up and charged with studying the legal, social, and economic problems of women.
-The council, with the support of Islamic feminists worked to lift all restrictions on women entering any fields of study in 1993.
+Under the presidency of Rafsanjani and the High council of cultural Revolution, the Women's social and cultural council was set up and charged with studying women's legal, social, and economic problems.
+The council, with the support of Islamic feminists, worked to lift all restrictions on women entering any field of study in 1993.

-After the Islamic Revolution, Ayatollah Ruhollah Khomeini and his new regime prioritized the Islamization of the Iranian education system for both women and men.
+After the Islamic Revolution, Ayatollah Ruhollah Khomeini and his new regime prioritized Islamizing the Iranian education system for both women and men.
 When Khomeini died in 1989, under president Akbar Hashemi Rafsanjani, many but not all restrictions on women's education were lifted, albeit with controversy.
 The right to education for everyone without discrimination is explicitly guaranteed under Iran's constitution and international documents, which Iran has accepted or to which it is a party.
-Some scholars believe that women have poor access to higher education because of certain policies and the oppression of women's right in Iran's strictly Islamic society.
+Some scholars believe that women have poor access to higher education because of specific policies and the oppression of women's rights in Iran's strictly Islamic society.

-However, Iranian women do have fair access to higher education as seen by a significant increase in female enrollment and graduation rates as women university students now outnumber males.
-Iranian women emerge to more prominent positions in the labor force, and demonstrate the presence and confidence of professional women in the public sphere.
-The opportunities for women's education and their involvement in higher education has grown exponentially after the Iranian Revolution.
-According to UNESCO world survey, Iran has the highest female to male ratio at primary level of enrollment in the world among sovereign nations, with a girl to boy ratio of 1.22:1.
+However, Iranian women have fair access to higher education as seen by a significant increase in female enrollment and graduation rates, as female university students now outnumber males.
+Iranian women emerge to more prominent positions in the labor force, demonstrating professional women's presence and confidence in the public sphere.
+The opportunities for women's education and their involvement in higher education have grown exponentially after the Iranian Revolution.
+According to UNESCO world survey, Iran has the highest female to male ratio at the primary level of enrollment in the world among sovereign nations, with a girl to boy ratio of 1.22:1.